meanna/CVAE_CONV/README.md

     - computed using mean and log var
 - reconstruction loss
     - over weighted MSE
-    - use binary crossentropy on real image and reconstructed image
+    - use binary cross-entropy on real image and reconstructed image

 ## model variation